dp540788912/Notes/technique/others/Linux.md

 ## Vim

 ### find you are not root user when you want to save result
+write to readonly file forcely when you forget to open vim in sudo mode
 ```
 :w !sudo tee %
 ```